amrit110/safe_problem/README.md

 or vertical lines.

-* All insertions into the binary search tree would take `O(N * log(N))` time complexity, assuming `N` horizontal segment starts.
+* All insertions into the binary search tree would take `O(N * log(N))` time complexity, assuming `N` nodes in the tree.

-* All deletions from the binary search tree would also take `O(N * log(N))` time complexity, assuming `N` horizontal segment end points.
+* All deletions from the binary search tree would also take `O(N * log(N))` time complexity, assuming `N` nodes in the tree.

 * The 1-D range search would take `O(M * log(N))` time complexity assuming `N` possible searches,
-where `N` is the range of a vertical segment and `M` is the number of vertical segments.
+where `N` is the range of a vertical segment (points between the end of points of the segment, assuming closed line segments) and `M` is the number of vertical segments.

 * Note that we assume `log(N)` time complexity of the various operations of the binary search tree (insertion, deletion, search) which is the average case time complexity in general.
-But for the given problem, since we will never have a worst case (fully unbalanced tree), we can safely assume the average case time complexity.
+But for the given problem, since we will rarely have a worst case (fully unbalanced tree), the average case time complexity is more apt to consider over the space of possible mirror configurations.
+The worst case can occur if we encounter horizontal segments successively increasing in row coordinate in which we will have `O(N)` for all tree operations, where `N` is the number of nodes in the tree.

 * We also assume that steps where sorting is involved, this is done using merge sort, which would give `O(N * log(N))` time complexity.
-In python `timsort` is used which is more efficient.
+In python `timsort` algorithm is used when calling `sorted()` function. https://arxiv.org/pdf/1805.08612.pdf.

 * During the sweep-line, since we process the events which are sorted along column coordinate and the range search also is done from top to bottom (row coordinate), the